airdcpp-web/airdcpp-extension-js/README.md

 4. Edit ``examples/settings.js`` to contain the correct API URL and user credentials
 5. Run the wanted example with `node run_example.js example_name_without_file_extension` (such as `node run_example.js airdcpp-chat-filter`).
 Debian/Ubuntu users may have to use the command `nodejs` instead of `node`.

+Visual Studio Code users may also use the included launch configurations to run the examples.

 ## Extension entry structure